as705d/Enhanced-Quantization/README.md

 # Enhanced-Quantization
-We propose a new quantization technique inspired by APOT (Additive Powers-of-Two).
-We can use low-bit (e.g. 2-bit) to powers-of-two and improve accuracy at the same time.
+We propose a new quantization technique inspired by APOT (Additive Powers-of-Two). \t We can use low-bit (e.g. 2-bit) to powers-of-two and improve accuracy at the same time.

 <p align="center">